ClearlyyConfused/mcmaster-housing-clone/README.md

 - Login using user's Google account
 - Able to create advertisements with information about a property
-- Advertisements can be sorted and filtered
+- Listed properties can be sorted and filtered
-- Each advertisement displays a map of the location of the property
+- Each property page displays information and a map of where the property is located

 ## Related